 After coming to 32BJ in 1999, Lenore served as Director of Organizing for five years, spent two years helping to lead representation work in New York City.
 She has developed training curricula for stewards, member organizers and union staff.
 Lenore also established 32BJ’s member and youth brigades as ways to engage members and college-age young people in the union’s work.

 As part of solidarity work with global labor federations, she has worked with unions in the United Kingdom and El Salvador to develop and train member organizers, and with unions in other countries that share the same employers as union members in the US.
 And she has led the union’s global environmental partnerships to mobilize around climate justice, including forming part of the steering committee for the People’s Climate marches in September 2014 and April 2017.

 Lenore also works with the union’s arts committee, which sponsors an annual show to display artwork by 32BJ members and their family members.

 Prior to working with 32BJ, Lenore worked as an organizing coordinator on SEIU’s Justice for Janitors campaign, Dignity Nursing Home campaign and hospital organizing campaigns.

-Lenore serves on the Strategic Partners Committee of the SEIU International Executive Board and is on the executive committee of SEIU’s Property Services division.
+Lenore serves on the executive committee of SEIU’s Property Services division and is a representative of SEIU on the Uni Global Union Property Service Section Steering Committee.
 She also co-chairs the Thomas Shortman Training Fund Advisory Committee and is one of the trustees of the union’s legal fund, and a deputy trustee of the union’s Health, Pension, Training and Supplemental Retirement Savings Program.

 Prior to SEIU, Lenore’s work took her from a Philadelphia court system where she and coworkers ran a campaign to organize clerical workers to a bubble gum factory where she led a fight for women workers to gain access to higher paying male-dominated jobs.